 The only limit set to the acquisition of knowledge in Islam is that Muslims should seek useful knowledge.
 Our great Prophet (ﷺ-Sallallaho Alaihi Wa’Sallam) is reported as having said: “My Lord, save me from the useless knowledge.”

-Useless here means that is not helpful towards anything or is simply wasted.
-Another aspect is that how it will help you on judgement day, this includes good deeds and bad deeds.
+Useless means that is not helpful towards anything.
+Another aspect of it is that how it will help you on judgement day, this includes good deeds and bad deeds.

 Example of useless knowledge: Abul Hikam (Father of Wisdom) was the title of Amr Ibn Hesam, one of the bitterest enemies of the Holy Prophet (pbuh).
 Holy Prophet Mohammed (ﷺ-Sallallaho Alaihi Wa’Sallam) nicknamed him Abu Jahl (Father of Ignorance) because of his rigid attitude towards understanding the teachings, meaning of life and Islam.